moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 How to Uninstall 🗑
 </h1>

 + Just run the script, and hit "Uninstall".
-Alternatively, if you want to totally wipe everything from NonSteamLaunchers click "Start Fresh".
+This will uninstall the launcher and its games.
+Alternatively, if you want to totally wipe everything from NonSteamLaunchers, click "Start Fresh".
 + That's it.